 Last few weeks have been really hectic for me at work.
 Weekdays are crazy and the weekends are never enough.

-In this blog post, I will show you how to calculate the date of a given holiday (say Labor day).
-And you also get an awesome Excel holiday template (free download) at the end of this blog.
+And you can also get an awesome Excel holiday list template (free download) at the end of this blog.

-This formula can easily be tweaked to get the date of holidays that fall on a given day of the month (such as President’s Day or Memorial Day).
+This formula can easily be tweaked to get the date of holidays that fall on a given weekday of the month (such as President’s Day or Memorial Day).

 BONUS EXCEL HOLIDAY CALENDAR TEMPLATE